 - Help the children to discover that thin, tight bands produce high sounds and thick, loose bands produce lower sounds.

 Challenge your kids to play lively tunes and enjoy musical sounds from making musical instruments from recycled items.
 They will enjoy being involved in every step – from collecting the recycled materials to performing in a homemade band.

 Shake, Tap and Play a Merry Tune by Tania K. Cowling [Fearon Teacher Aids, 1992]

-"Bash the Trash" http://web.mac.com/bashthetrash/Wecome/Home_Page.html
+"Bash the Trash" https://web.mac.com/bashthetrash/Wecome/Home_Page.html